mkbabb/parse-that/docs/tranches/B/B.md

 continuation must first quantify a genuinely new reached cost-removal edge outside P1–P6; no implementation is authorized from a renamed mechanism.

+Post-P6 owner evidence `40d8b4c`,
+`audit/POST-P6-NEXT-EDGE-OWNER-AGGLOMERATION-2026-07-30.md`, closes that
+required Sol/Luna/Sol research search as a narrowed reached/current-host `NO-EDGE` ruling.
+Independent Sol exhausts current Node 26/V8 14.6 host routes against the P1–P6 genealogy, primary P3 cost attribution, and equal-boundary native JSON yardstick.
+Luna's per-fixture products and arithmetic reproduce, but its timed arms use different fixture-selection
+streams: aggregate hot sinks diverge in 35/35 process/suite cells and batch sinks diverge in 350/350 cross-arm cells.
+Luna is descriptive unequal-selection evidence only and receives no binding credit.

+No P7 or other implementation is authorized.
+Resume requires either a concrete newly reachable host primitive with a conservative complete-product route at or below 187,063 µs, followed by an equal-selection fatal assay, or an explicit user amendment to a frozen law.
+This is not a universal impossibility theorem.
+The long-horizon goal remains active; formation, full CSS, consumers, packing, release, Value rebind, ABI freeze, and BBNF remain blocked.

 ## Debt and terminal dispositions

 There is no silent deferral.
 Open work is owned by B.W0 and keeps the tranche